-As the temperatures dip lower, I’m always on the search for easy activities that my kids, and one of my kids’ favorite things to do is play with a sensory bin.
-I made a winter sensory bin with fake snow, and it was a huge hit for my kids.
+As the temperatures dip lower, I’m always on the search for easy activities that my kids will love, and one of my kids’ favorite things to do is play with a sensory bin.
+I made a winter sensory bin with fake snow and it was a huge hit for my kids.

-I saw a bag of fake snowflakes at the store and felt inspired to create a snow-y sensory activity for my kids.
-It was perfect recently when we were hit with a few inches of snow, and my kids aren’t the biggest fan of going out in the cold.
+I saw a bag of fake snowflakes at the store and felt inspired to create a snowy sensory activity for my kids.
+It was perfect when we were hit with a few inches of snow recently since my kids aren’t the biggest fan of going out in the cold.

 I can’t blame them!

-So, I brought the snow inside – but fake – and included winter inspired objects for them to enjoy.
-You don’t have to include everything you want; make this your own.
-However, your kids are sure to love the feel of the fake snow in this bin.
+So, I brought the snow inside – but fake – and included winter-inspired objects for them to enjoy.
+You don’t have to include everything listed; make this your own.
+Your kids are sure to love the feel of the fake snow in this bin!

 Related: Christmas Sensory Bin for Toddlers